-- (a) a share of the same class in the same company as that share; or - (b) if that share constitutes a share in an amalgamated company as contemplated in section 44, a share in a resultant company acquired by virtue of that share held in that amalgamated company as contemplated in subsection (6) of that section;
+- (a) a share of the same class in the same company as that share; or - (b) any other share that is substituted for a listed share in terms of an arrangement that is announced and released as a corporate action as contemplated in the JSE Limited Listings Requirements in the SENS (Stock Exchange News Service) as defined in the JSE Limited Listing Requirements;

-The term "securities lending arrangement" is defined in section 1(1) and means a "lending arrangement" as defined in section 1 of the Securities Transfer Tax Act 25 of 2007.
+The term "securities lending arrangement" is defined in section 1(1) and means a "lending arrangement" as defined in section 1 of the Securities Transfer Tax Act.

-The term "lending arrangement" as defined in the Securities Transfer Tax Act, 2007 applies to a "listed security", which is defined in section 1 of that Act as "any security listed on an exchange".
+The term "lending arrangement" as defined in the Securities Transfer Tax Act applies to a "listed security", which is defined in section 1 of that Act as "any security listed on an exchange".
 A "security" is defined in the same Act under section 1 as follows: